jshroyer23/About-Me/README.md

 ## Synopsis ##

 This is a class development project that will be continually updated as we learn new coding practices over a 10 week period.
+For the first update to the program I added two additional qustions.
+The first was a guessing game that allowed the user 4 attempts to guess a randomly generated number between 1 and 10.
+The next question stored a list of states in an array.
+The user was then allowed 6 guesses.
+I applied a tally to track how many of the 7 questions the user got correct and then reported that to them upon completion.

 ## Code Example ##